HyperDbg/scripts/README.md

 - **hello_world.dbg**: The *Hello World!* script.

 ### DFIR (Digital Forensics and Incident Response)
-- **process_behavior_logger.dbg**: Gathering information about different behavior of a process like system calls, memory allocations, CPUIDs, etc.
+- **process_behavior_logger.dbg**: Gathering information about different behavior of a process like system calls, kernel memory allocations, CPUIDs, etc.

 ## Contributing
 Pull requests are super welcome.
 For major changes, please open an issue first to discuss what you would like to change.